 Author: Ellen Blake

-Are you expecting a grandchild?
-Congratulations!
+Congratulations if you are expecting a grandchild!
 What will they call you?
-Choosing a grandparent name is serious business; it is a name that will follow you for many years – Choose wisely!
+Choosing a grandparent name is serious as it is a name that will follow you for many years.
+How to choose?

-If you feel you are not the “typical” grandmother, you might want a trendy type of name.
-I’ve known some very young and/or very hip grandmothers who want their new name to reflect their personalities.
+If you feel you are not the “typical” grandmother, you might want a more modern name.
+I’ve known some very young and/or ultra hip grandmothers who want their new name to reflect their personalities.
 The adoption of a cool grandmother name is something of a trend among baby boomer grandparents.

-The following are just a few of the names they have adopted.
+Here are a few of the atypical names grandparents use:

 - Bamba or Bama